darahea/joule_extensibility/tutorials/products/step1/index.md

 More information about the Gateway Demo system can he found in this blog:
 [Getting started with the SAP Gateway Demo System ES5](https://community.sap.com/t5/technology-blogs-by-sap/new-sap-gateway-demo-system-available/ba-p/13353480)

+*Note:* Alternatively, you can also use the [Northwind OData service](https://services.odata.org/V2/Northwind/Northwind.svc/) for this tutorial if you like to try another OData service.

 ### Create ES5 Destination